Bucur-Elena/laborator1/index.md

 ## Welcome

-Hello.I am Elena and i'm a software developer
+Hello.My name is Elena and i'm a software developer